 Even scarier is that many of the product labels said that the omega-3 supplement was treated to reduce or remove PCBs.
 Consumers were led to believe that they were safe!

-How do you find out whether what’s in the herbal pain relief bottle is safe to take?
+In an industry that is obviously flawed, how do you find out whether what’s in the herbal pain relief bottle is safe to take?
 How do you find out whether science has proven that the product does what it claims?

 These are legitimate questions.
 They’re the same questions my husband and tried finding answers for in 1994 related to dietary nutritional supplements for our own health.
 In fact, I developed a list of 30 questions to help us find a top-quality manufacturer.

 We found only one natural health company, so different from others, that it stood out when the determining factor is solid science and double-blind placebo-controlled clinical studies.

 Whether you’re talking about herbal pain relief from arthritis or nutritional supplementation for overall health, we think it’s important that you find a company you can trust with your health.
 After all, it’s your life you’re talking about.
 Why take a chance?
 It’s comforting when you find a company that’s as concerned about your health as much as you are.

 For risk assurance, proper double-blind clinical trials are needed to determine the safety and efficacy of each plant before they can be recommended for medical use.